 |Will need||One or two documents per student||Approx. two to six documents per student per project||Unlimited

 Selection done through project

 |Assignment Guides provided|

 If a DHSS assignment still seems overwhelming, I recommend bolstering your pedagogical and/or instructional knowledge to strengthen the parallels between how you may usually approach an assignment or lesson and how you could approach a DHSS assignment.
 One instructional framework you could use to support your pedagogy is Madeline Hunter’s Instructional Design.

 Madeline Hunter was a Canadian-American educational theorist who outlined seven steps for designing an effective lesson plan.
-However, even abstracted from the lesson level, these steps can also be used to introduce any new ideas and assignments into a classroom.
+However, these steps can also be used to introduce any new ideas and assignments into a classroom.

 In the chart below, each element of Hunter’s instructional design is correlated with bringing DHSS assignments into class.
 Like Hunter’s work more generally, all the “steps” can actually be mixed and matched to work in any order that works best for your class.